Winter tyres are made of a special rubber compound that offers maximum grip on the road during colder, wet and snowy weather.

 Winter tyres aren’t mandatory in the UK.
 But there are good reasons for motorists to take on not just the extra costs of changing summer tyres for winter ones but also the burden of storing them.

-Are winter tyres a good idea in the UK?
+Do winter tyres make a difference in the UK?

 Where you live and the weather will determine whether using winter tyres is worth it.
-They are built to endure the colder weather, helping to make driving in the winter safer.
+Winter tyres are built to endure the colder weather, helping to make driving in the winter safer.

 Motorists may want to invest in them because the point of winter tyres is to provide better road grip and traction during cold, wet and slushy conditions, including black ice.